Brittany Taylor, CFP®Principal, Senior Financial Advisor

 Why have you stayed at HBKS® as long as you have?

-I’ve been here for sixteen-and-a-half years, starting as an intern while in college and then full-time upon graduation.
+I started as an intern while in college and then transitioned to full-time upon graduation.
 I began as administrative assistant, then worked my way through my licenses.
 Frankly, I never thought I’d be a financial advisor – and if I wasn’t here, I probably wouldn’t.
 What spoke to me was how we work with clients, how everything we do is done in their best interests.
 That’s our process.
 I wouldn’t want it to be about selling.
 I’m just helping people plan for their future, whatever those goals are, solving problems for them.

 Another reason I’m still here is that the people here are a caring group.
 They are moral and want to make the world a better place for their clients.
 You can really see it in how the firm supports us.
 Over the years, when employees have gone through tragic times, the company has stood behind them.
 That means a lot to me.
 The things that I really care about are the values of the firm.
 I tend to be a people pleaser, so I want to help my associates here and my clients, and that’s what excites me and why I love this company, because I don’t have to compromise my values.
 (Greg and Chris) Sorce took a pay cut to start this business, to build a firm around doing what is right for clients.
 They were on the leading edge of that; they had the foresight to know that this is how this business should be done.